ben46/safe-smart-account/back-end/readme.md

 - signature
 - owner
 - txData
-- txHash(hash of txData)
+- txHash (hash of txData)
-- id(auto increment)
+- id (auto increment)

 ### signature/exec

-TODO 权限权限
+TODO: Permission management

 - txHash
 - execTimeStamp

-会从数据库中找出所有的签名order by owner asc, 获取合约上的`getThreshold`, 如果签名数量>threshold, 则插入数据库
+It will fetch all signatures from the database ordered by owner in ascending order, retrieve `getThreshold` from the contract, and if the number of signatures is greater than the threshold, it will insert into the database.

-写一个轮循, 一分钟轮循一次, 从数据库读取需要定时发布的升级任务
+Implement a loop that runs once a minute to read scheduled upgrade tasks from the database.